itaouil/MLP/README.md

 # MLP-Coursework

-Coursework for my Machine Learning module.
+Implemented a Multi-Layer-Perceptron (MLP) from scratch using python and the numpy library for my final year Machine Learning coursework.